2022-23 USC Transfer Acceptance Rate, Requirements, and Application Deadline

 Final Thoughts – USC Transfer Acceptance Rate

-USC plucks 47% of their transfer students from California community colleges.
-An additional 12% come from current California State University/University of California students.
-Another 7% come from private colleges in California.
+USC plucks 52% of its transfer students from California community colleges.
+Furthermore, an additional 13% were California State University/University of California students, and 6% hailed from private colleges in California.
 Even though USC is a private school, they clearly like to take a large number of in-state transfers.

 Those searching for application info on other institutions may wish to visit our Dataverse pages: